appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Magento-B2C.md

 This Processflow is featured to Add Special Prices based upon Sales Prices which would flow from Ms Dynamics NAV to Magento2.
 This processflow syncs the following details: Sales Price, Store ID, sku, Start Date & End Date.

+19. **Shipment add [Magento2.x to Dynamics NAV OP]**

+This Processflow is featured to add Shipments from Magento to Dynamics NAV.
+The following details will be integrated: Order Increment Id, Shipment Web Id, Tracking Number and Application ID.

+20. **Invoice Add [Magento2.x to Dynamics NAV OP]**

+This Processflow is featured to add order Invoices from Magento to Dynamics NAV.
+The following details will be integrated: Order Increment Id, Application ID & Invoice Web ID.

+21. **Shipment and Invoice add [Magento2.x to NAV]**

+This Processflow is featured with two different flows for integrating Shipment and Invoice on one go.
+Both the flows will be executed from Magento to Dynamics NAV.
+The flow for adding SHIPMENT will integrate the following data: Order Increment Id, Shipment Web Id, Tracking Number & Application Id.
+The flow for adding INVOICE will integrate the following data: Order Increment Id, Application Id & Invoice Web Id.

+22. **Simple Product Add [Magento 2.x to NAV]**

+This Processflow is featured to integrate

 ## Action Filter configurations:

 ProcessFlows in this package are pre-configured with the action filters that are required to GET and POST data from Source to Destination Application minimizing the implementation time.